 In healthcare N95s are used because they are disposable.
 They work very well for their protective purposes, like going into an isolation room.
 When the healthcare worker leaves the isolation room, they take the mask off, throw it away and get a new one.

-Other mask options are a reusable respirator which require cleaning or decontamination when they go from one patient to the next.
+Another mask options is a reusable respirator which requires cleaning or decontamination between uses.

 Are there alternatives to N95 masks?

 Because there is a shortage of N95 masks in the world right now, we’ve had to look at other options that are similar to N95 masks and meet requirements from other approval agencies around the world.